 Is Contiki Right for you?

 How well you know yourself often impacts how well you choose your travel style.
 There are hundreds of variables that impact travel preferences.
+Some examples include how active or relaxing you want your trip.
+How much you’re willing to step out of your comfort zone.
+What your budget for the trip would be?
+What your dietary preferences are or food allergies?
 With that, I’ll go through some of the pros and cons of Contiki tours.

 Pros of Contiki